Stories. How many stories can you tell about your life?

 Does investment in a distorted story mean the storyteller is not a valuable person worthy of love and compassion?
 I hope not.
 I’ve my own set of distorted stories.
 I think we all have.

 Other, very dangerous people deliberately manipulate with story.
 They invalidate yours in favor of theirs.
-They tell you you’re wrong, you didn’t understand, you’re too sensitive, you’re too dramatic, you’re too crazy; you’re unfair, mean, disloyal, bad, a liar.
+They tell you you’re wrong, you didn’t understand, you’re too sensitive, you’re too dramatic, you’re too crazy; you’re hateful, bigoted, disloyal, a liar.
 They tell you your story didn’t happen, that they didn’t hit you, even though there’s blood in your mouth.

 So what do we do about story—ours and everyone else’s?